shetze/standards-atlas/docs/data-formats.md

 If the TOC entry in the standard begins with a capital letter (typical for the annexes), the index is preceded by a number to assign this index to the numerical system of UIDs and separated from the index by a colon.

 Finally, the index can also contain enumerations to simplify areas with continuous numbering.

+The magic `+` allows 3 digit numbers for the section and paragraph range.

 ## Standards default content